Updated March 17, 2021

 Restaurant / Commercial Factor

 This has always been a personal consideration of mine.
-I love to follow the top restaurants, boutique shops and trends.
+I love to follow the top restaurants, boutique shops, and trends.

 The restaurant was a hit and brought many other businesses to open alongside it.
 That started a monsoon of commercial development.
-Now other people were proud to say they lived close to this amazing restaurant and boutique shopping district.
+Now other people were proud to say they lived close to this fantastic restaurant and boutique shopping district.

 Use commercial business trends as a neighborhood indicator for future rental price increases.
 You can try to factor that into my free rental property spreadsheet.
 This will help you understand the ability to achieve your financial goals.

-That is not only it.
-Just general walkability is important too.
+General walkability is important too.
 You likely won’t be able to charge high rents if a major highway cuts directly in the middle of the city.
 People are willing to pay more for areas that are laid out correctly.
 Neighborhoods and markets that have good walkable flow will attract more demand.

 Take matters into your own hands and do your proper due diligence on streets and neighborhoods.
 It could have a massive impact on your ultimate outcome.

 About the Author: Financial Wolves is a blog focused on helping you make more money to achieve financial freedom.
 After repaying student loans, I’ve shifted my focus to make more money from side hustles, real estate, freelancing, and the online economy.
-Follow us on Twitter and Facebook.
+Follow them on Twitter and Facebook.

 If you liked this article, subscribe to Rentometer's email newsletter to stay up-to-date on the latest trends in rental housing.